wangyi-fudan/wyhash/README.md

 CLaim & Clearify
 ----
 Currently, wyhash is the fastest hash function when len is known at compile time.
 When len is dynamic, XXH3 is faster.
+The wyhash_unsafe function is for hashing random length short keys(eg. English words), it use unaligned reads and read 7 byte through boundary, just being fast.

 Updated to version 3
 ----